 4. Choose appropriate postnatal exercise

 When choosing a postnatal exercise program, look for a program that concentrates on core stability (the deep muscles of your tummy), postural strength and stretching.
 This is not the time to be pushing out 20 burpees.
 Your entire core needs to work together before it can support high impact exercise.
 Also, a common myth is that crunches will give you a flat stomach.
 This is not the case with diastasis recti so give them a miss until your deep core is back to full strength.
-Once your core is strong you can focus on the surface abdominals to finish of your flat tummy transformation.

 5. Go easy on yourself